Young and Old…

 Don’t be overly ambitious from the outset.
 It’s quite normal and beneficial to have visitors – whether kids or not – maintain a comfortable viewing distance from the hive.
 5 – 10 feet away from the hive is comfortable for most people, while also allowing a good view of the action.

-Depending on the maturity and attitude of the kids, we'd suggest that first visit is merely an observational event.
-Even that will be something he or she won't forget in a hurry!
+Depending on the maturity and attitude of the kid, we’d suggest that first visit is merely an observational event.
+Even that will be something he or she won’t forget in a hurry!

-With the next visit you might take it a small step further and start asking for a little more help, taking a closer look inside the hive and so on.
+With the next visit you might take it a small step further and ask for a little more help, taking a closer look inside the hive and so on.
 As we say, small steps.

-At some point you will reach a point where the child is able to pull out a frame and look carefully at the little world it carries.
-Once you know the child is comfortable and happy - take that picture and record that video.
+At some point you will reach a point where the child is able to pull out a frame and look carefully at the small world it carries.
+Once you know the child is comfortable and happy, take that picture and record that video.
 These are special moments indeed!